 As you read the following material on why drivers should oppose the recommended changes to the MUTCD, think about how to use your own words to describe your objections.
 If the FHWA gets a raft of nearly identical comments, the perceived factory-generated responses will lessen their impact.

+You may post to the Federal Register more than once.
+As we are doing here in sending out two alerts on the speed limit and stop signs issues, consider submitting two (or more) sets of comments for the record.
 Convince family, friends, and colleagues to also send in their comments for the public record.
 Anti-driving factions have already posted by the hundreds, many supporting lowering speed limits and multiplying the number of stop signs on the roads.
 Others, led by many city transportation officials, have commented that the proposed rules still create an MUTCD that is too car-centric, noting that further restrictions on driving are needed.
 We must fill the public record with posts that oppose the speed limit and stop sign changes proposed for the MUTCD.

 The MUTCD and Speed Limits